EXPLAINER: Deterring tax avoidance by global companies

 WHAT’S NEXT?

-The agreement reached at the OECD will be taken up by the Group of 20 countries representing 80 percent of the global economy.
-However, all 20 G-20 countries joined in signing the OECD deal, indicating broad agreement, at least with the outlines.
-The G-20 could give its final blessing at a summit Oct.
+The agreement reached at the OECD is likely to be endorsed at the finance ministers’ meeting since 20 G-20 countries joined in signing the OECD deal.
+More technical work would then be needed at the OECD before the G-20 would give its final blessing at a summit of heads of state and government Oct.
 30-31 in Rome.

-The global minimum tax would be voluntary.
-So countries would have to enact it into their own national tax codes on their own initiative.
-The proposal to tax companies on earnings where they have no physical presence, such as through online businesses, would require countries to sign up to a written international agreement.

-Some countries that took part in the OECD talks did not sign the agreement.
-They include Ireland and Hungary, both of which have corporate tax rates below the 15% minimum.
-Ireland’s finance minister, Paschal Donohoe, has said Ireland’s 12.5% rate is “a fair rate.”
-Donohoe said Thursday after the deal was announced that despite reservations about the rate, he remains “committed to the process” and aims “to find an outcome that Ireland can yet support.”
+Then comes implementation at the national level.